This information will help you prepare for your upper gastrointestinal (GI) series at Memorial Sloan Kettering (MSK).

 If you are an outpatient, your results will be available 2 days after your procedure.
 You can get the results from your doctor.
 If you are an inpatient, your results will be available the same day as your procedure.
 You can get the results from any doctor that is treating you.

 Your stool (feces) will be white for the next few days as your body gets rid of the barium.
 Barium can cause constipation, so drink extra liquids to help move it out of your intestine.
-Some patients need a laxative such as milk of magnesia or an enema to remove all of the barium.
-If your stool has not returned to its normal color and consistency a few days after your barium enema, ask your doctor if you should take a laxative.Back to top
+Some people need laxatives such as milk of magnesia or an enema to remove all of the barium.
+If your stool has not returned to its normal color and consistency a few days after your GI series, ask your doctor if you should take a laxative.Back to top

 If you have any questions or concerns, please talk with your doctor, nurse, or another member of your healthcare team at the Department of Radiology.
 You can reach them Monday through Friday from 8:00 am to 8:00 pm at 212-639-7298.